mathiasertl/django-ca/docs/source/ocsp.rst

 .. _create-ocsp-cert:

-Create an OCSP responser certificate
+Create an OCSP responder certificate
 ====================================

 To run an OCSP responder, you first need a certificate with some special